Uniting Church in Australia, Synod of Queensland

 The Synod of Queensland or Queensland Synod is a state council of the Uniting Church in Australia.

-The word 'synod' also describes the regular meeting (every 18 months) of representatives of the state-wide church.
+Synod also describes the regular meeting (every 1.5 years) of representatives of the state-wide church.
 These meetings are known as the Synod in Session.

-The next Synod in Session will be the 36th Synod in 2022.
+Overview

-The Assembly is the national council of the church, headed by the President of the Uniting Church, with a general secretary as chief executive officer.
-The six geographically-based synods are responsible for overall support and resourcing of the church in their area—especially in community services, mission planning, theological education and other educational services, administration relating to ministers, and property and financial services.
-The elected head of each synod is the moderator, and a general secretary is usually appointed as the chief executive officer.
-The moderator is the spiritual head and the main spokesperson for the Uniting Church in Queensland.
-The current moderator is The Reverend Andrew Gunton and he was inducted at the 35th Synod on 22 October 2020.
+The Assembly of the Uniting Church in Australia is the national council of the Uniting Church, headed by the President of the Uniting Church, with a general secretary as chief executive officer.
+The six geographically based synods are responsible for overall support and resourcing of the church in their area especially in community services, mission planning, theological education and other educational services, administration relating to ministers, and property and financial services.
+The elected head of each synod is the Moderator, and a general secretary is usually appointed as the chief executive officer.

+The Moderator is the spiritual head and the main spokesperson for the Uniting Church in Queensland.
+As of 20 October, 2023 the moderator is Reverend Bruce Moore, who was inducted at the 37th Synod on 20 October 2023.

 Presbyteries

-The Synod of Queensland contains a number of presbyteries within its bounds.
-A presbytery is a council of the Uniting Church which has oversight of congregations, ministry and programs within a region.
+The Synod of Queensland contains several presbyteries within its bounds.
+A presbytery is a council of the Uniting Church which has oversight of congregations, ministries and programs within a region.
 Ministers of the Word and deacons are responsible to their presbytery, which has the duty of caring for them and ensuring their work is carried out faithfully.
 Presbytery meetings include ordained ministers, lay pastors, and elected lay persons from every congregation.

 The Synod of Queensland has seven presbyteries.